 Comprehensive estate planning services in Florida

-The essential element of every estate plan should be the will.
-A will is a legal document that gives instruction on how to convey or pass a person’s property after that person dies.
+The essential element of every estate plan should be the Last Will and Testament or a Will.
+Everyone over the age of 18 needs a Will.
+A Will is a legal document that gives instruction on how to convey or pass a person’s property after that person dies.
 Wills can vary greatly in complexity depending on the size of the estate, the number of beneficiaries and the specificity of the instructions.
-But all wills must conform to certain legal standards and should contain certain essential provisions.
-The Panama City, Panama City Beach and Sandestin estate planning attorneys of Burke Blue have the experience and knowledge to ascertain a client’s specific needs and then draft wills that cover nearly every situation.
+But all Wills must conform to certain legal standards and should contain certain essential provisions.
+The Estate Planning attorneys of Burke Blue have the experience and knowledge to ascertain a client’s specific needs and then draft Wills accordingly.

 Trusts as estate planning tools

 A secondary estate planning tool of increasing popularity is a trust.
 Trusts come in many forms and have many uses.
-Estate planning lawyers can use a trust to keep client assets out of probate.
-Trusts can also be a valuable tool for providing long-term financial security and income to minor children or disabled adults should something happen to their guardian.
+Trusts can be used to keep client assets out of probate and can be a valuable tool for providing long-term financial security and income to minor children or disabled adults should something happen to their guardian.
 A trust can also help minimize estate taxes and provide security for a spouse in family situations with children from a previous marriage.
 For example, the testator can provide for a spouse for their lifetime and still ultimately pass his or her property to his or her children after the spouse’s death.
-Because the estate planning attorneys of Burke Blue have thorough knowledge of the law of trusts, we can design comprehensive trust instruments to serve the unique goals and needs of our clients.
+The estate planning attorneys of Burke Blue have thorough knowledge of the law of trusts, and can design individualized comprehensive trust instruments to serve the unique goals and needs of our clients.

 Never too early to plan for the future